 - VHF tracking of cheetahs, lions and various other species

-- Behavioural observations of cheetahs, lions and elephants
+- Behavioural observations of cheetahs and lions

 - Vulture road counts

 - Large carnivore diet surveys through scat collection

 • You can only book for a maximum of two weeks

 • Your placement must take place between October and April

 • You must be studying for a conservation-related degree, e.g. natural resource management, veterinary science, etc.